-In Section 6, Compaction, for Coarse Filter drainfill, Class I compaction shall apply.
+In Section 6, Compaction, for Coarse Filter drainfill placed as part of the toe drain and strip drains/outlet for the principal spillway filter diaphragm, Class III compaction shall apply.

 In Section 8, Measurement and payment, Method 1 shall apply.
 A deduction in volume will not be made for embedded conduits.